The best sales to shop today: Apple TV, Sur La Table, Aerogarden and more | CNN Underscored

 - Need some serious back pain relief?
 The Teeter FitSpine X-Series X3 Inversion Table is now on sale for $279.99, down from $449, on Woot!.

-- Keep your home stocked and prepared now that you can save on two Kidde FA110 Multi-Purpose Home Fire Extinguishers, currently 46% off on Woot!.
+- Keep your home stocked and prepared now that you can save on two Kidde FA110 Multipurpose Home Fire Extinguishers, currently 46% off on Woot!.

 - As part of its end of summer sale, Jachs New York is letting you pick any three ultra soft tri-blend shirts for $59 with the code 3TB.